Epsilon02/github-exit/README.md

 ## Codeberg

-Full disclosure: I am a member of the Codeberg team, so don't just follow me.

 I decided to move all my repos to [Codeberg.org](https://codeberg.org) and delete them from GitHub.
 My GitHub account stays active in order to be able to contribute to projects that decided to or can't move away from GitHub.